Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function: Methodology

 \subsubsection{Illustris TNG}

 The Illustris TNG\footnote{\url{https://www.tng-project.org}} simulations were run using the AREPO code~\citep{Springel:2009aa}, which has a gravity solver similar to the P-Gadget3 one, with a hydro solver based on solving the Riemann problem on a moving mesh.
-This set of simulations represents an improvement in terms of the sub-resolution models adopted for star-formation and feedback models, with respect to those adopted in the original Illustris simulations~\citep{Vogelsberger:2013eka}.
-It makes use of the same galaxy formation model with an improved kinetic AGN feedback model, a new parameterization of galactic winds, and the addition of magnetic fields~\citep[see,][respectively]{2017MNRAS.465.3291W,Pillepich:2017jle,Pakmor:2011ht,Pakmor:2012xy,Pakmor:2013rqa}.
+This set of simulations represents an improvement ---in terms of the subresolution models adopted for star-formation and feedback models--- with respect to those adopted in the original Illustris simulations~\citep{Vogelsberger:2013eka}.
+It makes use of the same galaxy formation model with an improved kinetic AGN feedback model, a new parameterisation of galactic winds, and the addition of magnetic fields~\citep[see,][respectively]{2017MNRAS.465.3291W,Pillepich:2017jle,Pakmor:2011ht,Pakmor:2012xy,Pakmor:2013rqa}.

-For the purpose of the analysis presented in this paper, we use the largest box available, i.e.\ the TNG-300 and its dmo counterpart.
+For the purpose of the analysis presented in this paper, we use the largest box available; that is,\ the TNG300~\citep{2018MNRAS.477.1206N,Nelson:2017cxy,Springel:2017tpz,Pillepich:2017fcc,2019ComAC...6....2N} and its dmo counterpart.
 The simulated box size is $302.6$ Mpc and has a DM particle mass of $5.9\times10^7\,M_\odot$, the assumed cosmological model being that of Planck 2015 ~\citep{Planck:2015fie}.
 We select all halos with mass higher than $1.0\times10^{13}\,M_\odot\,h^{-1}$.